- Undergraduate -- Requires department approval. Course number is '199' or below

 - Graduate -- Requires department approvals.
 Course number is '200' or above

-- "MED" -- Required or elective courses for MD students.
+- "MED" -- Required MD courses and clerkships.
 Requires approval by the Committee on Curriculum and Academic Policy (CCAP) in the School of Medicine Faculty Senate of the Office of Medical Education (OME).
 Course number is '200' or above.

-A given course is listed as both undergraduate and graduate, or in more than one department.
+Cross-listings are appropriate when a given course is listed as both undergraduate and graduate, or in more than one department.
 Courses may be crosslisted when the owner or host of the course, along with the host’s department chair, authorizes this process and receives agreement to crosslist the course from the recipient department(s) or interdepartmental program(s).
+The "owning" department can be managed in CLSS.
 Crosslisting is considered particularly appropriate when the crosslisted course counts towards the degree requirements for a student majoring in the receiving department(s) or IDP(s) and when it is considered appropriate that the student official transcript reflect the subject of the receiving department.

 Individual Study (INS)

 In most cases, individual study offerings have course numbers that conform to the standard classifications: